Printing the clebsch cubic with lines, in two colors

 Spirit is a challenging system to use, but I overall find it more pleasant and adaptable than Flex/Bison, the main parser language which interfaces with C/C++.
 Fighting with the template error messages can be super challenging sometimes, but when it works, it really works.
 I hope to do some timing comparisons with Bertini1 and Bertini2's parsers sometime in the future!

 I want to thank SO user sehe for his prolific support of the library by answering questions for the last few years.
-In particular, this post was what really got me there this time.
+In particular,

 Thanks for a great visit, Korea